 Of the 30 European CE Directives and Regulations, Great Britain will accept 17 as a basis for access to the UK market until 1 January 2022.

 Please note that the authorities in the UK are sending mixed messages about this.
 Although the exception will in principle apply for the whole of 2021, there are no guarantees.
 The UK government reserves the right to impose new product rules as early as 2021.
 If the product requirements in those regulations deviate from the European rules, the British rules take precedence.

 It’s therefore important to stay up to date on the latest developments throughout the year.

 The British UKCA Marking

 Starting on 1 January 2022, the CE-mark will no longer be accepted in Great Britain.
-In Great Britain, its own British quality mark will apply.
-This quality mark is called the UK Conformity Assessed marking, or the UKCA mark.
+In Great Britain, its own British product mark will apply.
+This product mark is called the UK Conformity Assessed marking, or the UKCA mark.

 The UKCA mark will also be mandatory for products from 1 January 2021: